Tune Kubernetes Worker Nodes for Production

 sudo rpk redpanda mode production

-Run the auto-tuning tool:
+Run the autotuner:

 sudo rpk redpanda tune all